 The events of recent weeks has made me think really hard about just how long I want to continue this fight and under what conditions.
-With 135 hospitalizations under my belt, including dozens of near-fatal exacerbations and a declining quality of life, I find myself asking the question more and more, when is enough, enough?
-I don’t know quite yet, but I definitely know now what I don’t want .
+With 135 hospitalizations under my belt, including dozens of near-fatal exacerbations and a declining quality of life, I find myself asking the question more and more….When is enough, enough?
+I don’t know quite yet, but I definitely know now what I DON’T want .

 And so it was during a one day hospital stint just a few days ago (briefly captured in the clip below).
 When the prospect of needing to be intubated for the 40th time became apparent, I came to the sudden realization that I didn’t want to do this anymore.
 And with that mindset taking a firm hold I had the nurse call the ICU doc and tell him I that I wanted no further medical interventions done at this time, including intubation.
 I figured if this attack is going to kill me, let it kill me.
 I’m done, I’m tired, I can’t go through this anymore.

 When the doc came in I told him to change my respiratory code status to DNI (DO NOT INTUBATE) , which in lay terms means I didn’t want a breathing tube inserted into my airway or put on ventilator to support my breathing.
-I also to told him I didn’t want CPR should my heart or breathing stop, what they call a DNR (DO NOT RESUSCITATE) order.
+I also told him I didn’t want CPR should my heart or breathing stop, what they call a DNR (DO NOT RESUSCITATE) order.
 Sympathetic to my feelings, he went ahead and cancelled the intubation order.
 Trying to come up with alternatives, he asked if we could at least increase my IV solumedrol dose and keep me on bipap for awhile longer, to which I agreed.

-A few hours later my breathing actually improved to the point where I didn’t need to be intubated anyway.
+Surprisingly, a few hours later my breathing actually improved to the point where I didn’t need to be intubated anyway.
 Thankfully, I had made it over the hump, but still very depressed over my situation I asked if I could be discharged from the hospital first thing in the morning.They were hesitant to say the least, but knowing that I was a lifelong asthmatic and after proving to them that I could walk 100 feet without keeling over or majorly desatting, they obliged and I left the hospital at 9 am, less than 23 hours after arriving there.
 I was still really tight when I left, but I felt confident I could manage at home on my own.
 I just needed to get out of there.

 So why would a rational person with a common disease like asthma want to refuse a treatment that could potentially save and/or prolong their life?
 The fact that I have history of bouncing back from these bad attacks, might suggest to some, that if anything, I should count my blessings and hope my good fortune continues.
 Yes, I might be lucky in that regard, but what’s wearing me down is the seemingly endless cycle and sheer number of these exacerbations.
 My recoveries might be quicker than most, but living with a type of asthma that strangles you to the brink of death on a near monthly basis, gets old really fast and has a huge impact on other aspects of my life.
 Modern critical care and life support techniques might be why Im still around today, but it hasn’t changed the course of my disease.
 Im not getting any better and the bad flares just keep on coming.